subpop/command-line-assistant/CONTRIBUTING.md

 ### Setting up the environment

-The commands below will create a python3 virtual environment with all the necessary dependencies installed.
-This is done via [poetry](https://python-poetry.org/docs/).
-If you don't have `poetry` installed, the command below will take care of it for you.

 Required packages:
 - Python 3.9 or greater
-- pip

 Before installing the dependencies with `poetry`, install the necessary development packages.
 This is required for running `clad`, and installing the